 Swiderski went on to work at Corcoran Group in Williamsburg for two years before he began a career as a property manager.
 He worked for Douglas Elliman Property Management and then First Service Residential, the largest property management company in North America.

-Swiderski said that his focus has been on residential sales in Sunnyside and Woodside—however, he has gained a lot of momentum throughout the borough.
+Swiderski said that his focus since opening his office has been on residential sales in Sunnyside and Woodside—however, he has gained a lot of momentum throughout the borough.

 “Queens has been going through a renaissance of sorts, and a lot of buyers have started to take notice,” he said.

 Swiderski shared that he plans to make his firm’s operations stand out from others, beginning with how his agents are compensated.

 Agents who work under Swiderski get to keep up to 90 percent of the commission they generate from each sale, he said.